Higher harmonics - What is it? - Insight into higher harmonics

 Harmonics with a multiple of three are eliminated by the zero in TN systems

-The unexpected switching off of security devices
+The unexpected switching of security devices

 The capacitive effect of an installation in combination with higher harmonics ensures greater leakage currents.
 As a result, the earth leakage switches can switch on earlier than we expect.